albertoalmagro/spree_it_is_a_present/README.md

   If your server was running, restart it so that it can find the assets properly.

-5. If you are using [Spree frontend](https://github.com/spree/spree/tree/master/frontend), you should see the form added by this gem at the address step during checkout.
+5. If you are using [Spree Rails Frontend](https://github.com/spree/spree_rails_frontend), you should see the form added by this gem at the address step during checkout.
 In the backend, the data provided by the frontend form will be displayed within the Order's client information.

 ## Testing